Picovoice/picovoice/demo/react/README.md

 }
 ```

-This command falls outside the domain of "Alarm Clock" and is therefore not understood.
+This command falls outside the domain of "Clock" and is therefore not understood.

-The Alarm Clock was trained to understand a particular set of expressions.
+The Clock was trained to understand a particular set of expressions.
 These are built using a simple grammar and grouped together into a YAML file.
 This file is trained by [Picovoice Console](https://console.picovoice.ai/) to create a `.rhn` file.

 ```yaml
 context: